badiou/plants_api/readme.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
 With Postgres running, restore a database using the plants_database.sql file provided.
-From the plants_api folder in terminal run:
+From the backend folder in terminal run:
 ```bash
 psql plants_database < plants_database.sql
 ```